Aref-Akminasi/aws-developer-associate/RDS.md

 - How it works behind the scenes:
   - A snapshot is taken from the DB
   - A new DB is restored from the snapshot in a new AZ

-## Combining RDS Read Replicas & RDS Multi AZ

-- Note: The Read Replicas can be setup as Multi AZ for Disaster Recovery

 ## Cross-Region Replication